yrmvgh/yiufcrawl/README.md

 ### v1.3

 * Wand recharging
+    * Wands gain half of the normal capacity for that wand type.
+So a healing wand gives 5 each recharge.
-    * Wands lose 1/3 of their charges on recharging
+    * Wands lose 1/2 of what they gain from their capacity
     * But they will never end up with less than 2 charges

 * Hill Orcs